rdv-dev/kvm-gpu-passthrough/README.md

 ```

 Important part here is the device ID: 10de:1fbb
+Note Kernel driver in use is nouveau, meaning vfio is not bound to the dGPU.

 File: /etc/modprobe.d/vfio.conf
 ```
+softdep drm pre: vfio-pci
 options vfio-pci ids=10de:1fbb disable_vga=1
 ```

+Note the inclusion of the Device ID with the "ids" option

 ## Load VFIO Kernel Modules On Boot
 File: /etc/dracut.conf.d/vfio.conf